bitshifter/glam-rs/CONTRIBUTING.md

 area is optional, e.g. `feat(quat): ...` or `fix(vec3): ...`.

 Breaking changes append `!` after the type or scope, e.g.
-`feat(quat)!: remove the deprecated camera methods`, and will bump the minor version at the next release while glam is pre-1.0.
+`feat(quat)!: remove the deprecated camera methods`.
+Breaking changes bump the minor version at the next release while glam is pre-1.0; they are also detected automatically by cargo-semver-checks when the release PR is prepared, so a minor bump can occur even without the `!` marker.

 A check on the PR will suggest this format for titles that don't follow it.
-The check is not required and titles can also be adjusted in the merge dialog when squashing; dependabot and draft PRs are exempt.
+The check is not required and titles can also be adjusted in the merge dialog when squashing; dependabot, release-plz and draft PRs are exempt.

 ## Code contributions